 Leave Your Leaves

-Hauling plastic bags of leaves to the dump, or letting your city remove them, creates unnecessary landfill waste.
+Hauling plastic bags of leaves to the dump, or letting your city remove them, creates massive landfill waste.
 Without oxygen, leaf decomposition creates the greenhouse gas methane.
 According to the EPA, leaves and yard debris account for more than 13 percent of our waste—33 million tons a year.

 Who benefits from leaving the leaves?